-The Board supports the principle of boardroom diversity, of which gender is one important aspect.
+The Board supports the principle of boardroom diversity, of which gender and ethnicity are important aspects.
 The Company's policy is that the Board should be comprised of directors who collectively display the necessary balance of professional skills, experience, length of service and industry knowledge and that appointments to the Board should be made on merit, against objective criteria, including diversity in its broadest sense.